GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Course channel in Discord and Telegram

 You can discuss the course and related topics in our dedicated group on Discord <https://study.cs.helsinki.fi/discord/join/fullstack> and on Telegram: <https://t.me/fullstackcourse>.
-Discord has fullstack_general and part-specific (channel names with fullstack prefix) channels for course-related discussion.
+Discord has fullstack_general and part-specific (channel names with the full-stack prefix) channels for course-related discussion.
 Note that Discord's <i>chat channel is not suitable for course-related discussions</i>.
 Please join the conversation!

 ### How to get help in Discord/Telegram

-When you ask for help for a problem in the Discord/Telegram group your question should be as informative and precise as possible.
-If your question looks like this
+When you ask for help for a problem in the Discord/Telegram group, your question should be as informative and precise as possible.
+If your question looks like this:

 > <i>Adding a new person does not work, could you help me with that?</i>